Bloomington

 About Penn Lake

-Penn Lake is a shallow located in Bloomington.
+Penn Lake is a shallow lake located in Bloomington.
 Penn Lake‘s water quality is poor, with average phosphorus levels higher than state standards for shallow lakes.
-The Minnesota Pollution Control Agency has designated Penn Lake as impaired under a total daily maximum load threshold.
+The Minnesota Pollution Control Agency has designated Penn Lake as impaired under a Total Maximum Daily Load (TMDL) threshold.
 In simple terms, this means the lake is unhealthy.
 Nine Mile Creek Watershed District and the City of Bloomington are working together to develop a plan to improve water quality conditions in the lake.

 Learn about Shallow Lakes